mridubhatnagar/blogs-backup/cl0lfkhcu03xss8nvfp0y5br6.md

 ## Word Of Caution

-Colleges are businesses.
+1. Colleges are businesses.
 Websites are for marketing.
 Good enough possibility that truth is not being sold.
 Reach out to people.
+2. Debating on the choice of college is a waste of time.
+Often, we forget the fact that the factor that is of value to you might not be the factor that is of value to me.

+More options lead to a paradox of choice.
+If there are no options.
+Probably no need to think through. :)